Research at the intersection of self-assembly and energy

 The Cook Lab is currently accepting undergraduate researchers

-Undergraduates in their freshman or sophomore year interested in multiple semesters of research are particularly encouraged to set up a meeting with Dr. Cook to learn more about the group and the nature of undergraduate research at UB.
+Undergraduates in their freshman or sophomore year with a GPA of 3.7 or higher interested in multiple semesters of research are particularly encouraged to set up a meeting with Dr. Cook to learn more about the group and the nature of undergraduate research at UB.